Louibens/PP3-hangman/README.md

 ### How this site was deployed

-- Login to Heroku
+- Login to Heroku.
-- On the Dashboards page click 'New' and select 'Create New App'
+- On the Dashboards page click 'New' and select 'Create New App'.
 - Enter a unique app name and select your region.
-Then click 'Create App'
+Then click 'Create App' .
 - On the next page displayed, click on the Settings tab.
 - Click 'Reveal Config Vars' and enter PORT as key and 8000 as the value.
-Click 'Add'
+Click 'Add'.
 - Also add CREDS as Key and the google credentials into the value box.
-- In the Buildpack section, select Python from 'Add Buildpack' and Save
+- In the Buildpack section, select Python from 'Add Buildpack' and Save.
 - In the same Buildpack section, select node.js from 'Add Buildpack' and Save.
 Node.js to be done after Python as needs to be in this order.
 - Go to the Deploy tab and choose Gibhub as the deployment method.
 - Find the repository name and connect.
 - At the bottom of the page select to deploy manually or automatically.
-- A link to the deployed page can be found once deployment is complete
+- A link to the deployed page can be seen once deployment is complete.

   The live link can be found here - [Hangman](https://pp3-hangman-lb.herokuapp.com/)

 ### How to clone the repository

-- Go to the https://github.com/Louibens/PP2-The-World-Quiz repository on GitHub
+- Go to the [PP3-hangman](https://github.com/Louibens/PP3-hangman) repository on GitHub
 - Click the "Fork" button in the top right corner

 ### How to clone the repository

-- Go to the https://github.com/Louibens/PP2-The-World-Quiz/ repository on GitHub
+- Go to the [PP3-hangman](https://github.com/Louibens/PP3-hangman) repository on GitHub
 - Click the "Code" button to the right of the screen, click HTTPs and copy the link there
 - Open a GitBash terminal and navigate to the directory where you want to locate the clone
 - On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process